leefree-GIT/visual-navigation-agent-pytorch/README.md

 - **aop_we** [Active Object Perceiver](https://arxiv.org/abs/1807.11174) implementation using word embedding instead of renset feature as target
 - **target_driven** [Target driven](https://arxiv.org/abs/1609.05143) implementation
 - **gcn** [Visual Semantic Navigation using Scene Priors](https://arxiv.org/abs/1810.06543) implementation

+# Yolo_dataset

+You can find in the `yolo_dataset` folder the cfg and weights of the pretrained network.
+This network was trained on the same dataset as previously.
+You can use the script `dataset_to_yolo.py` to create this dataset

+# Visual genome

+You can find in the `word2vec_visualgenome` folder, the pretrained word2vec model from gensim with visualgenome dataset.
+You can re-train it by adding `region_descriptions.json.gz` in dataset folder and running the main.py script